Schnolf/Copilot-Agent-Vibing/README.md

-# Vibing
+# Copilot Agent Vibing

-A modern ticket management application built with Angular 21, featuring drag-and-drop functionality and persistent storage using IndexedDB.
+Example for Copilot: A modern ticket management application built with Angular 21, featuring drag-and-drop functionality and persistent storage using IndexedDB.

 ## Features